 The Guild also encourages members to support local charities of their own choosing.
 They do this through the donation of funds, hand-crafted items, and the collection of used postage stamps.
-Among the groups we currently support are Project Linus, the BC Children’s Hospital, and the Union Gospel Mission.
+Among the groups we currently support are Project Linus, BC Children’s Hospital, Variety Club of BC, and the Union Gospel Mission.
 The following are just a few of the ways in which you can help our members support these groups.

 Donations of Knit or Crocheted Items:

 Nova House, operated by the CHIMO Crisis Centre in Richmond, BC

 The WCKG has chosen Nova House as the primary recipient of our charitable work.
 Guild members are invited to knit and crochet hats, scarves, gloves, toys, and other items, which will be sold by the Guild at local Holiday Craft Fairs.
 Proceeds from these sales are donated to Nova House.

 Items are collected at Guild meetings year-round by Jessica T. Please see our members only Craft Fair Page for information about the items we need most!